Doom Patrol: Grant Morrison's Doom Patrol (volume 2, part 2)

 In issue #57, it was revealed that the Chief had secretly caused the "accidents" which turned Cliff, Larry Trainor, and Rita Farr into super beings.
-Chief stated he caused them to gain their powers (or in the case of Robotman, destroyed his original body in order to obtain his brain to put into his robot body) because of his hatred for them.
-He felt they were spoiled and narcissistic as well as shallow individuals, and that by turning them into "freaks," he could "improve" them as human beings.
+Chief stated he caused them to gain their powers because of his hatred for them.
+He felt they were spoiled and narcissistic as well as shallow individuals, and that by turning them into "freaks", he could improve them as human beings.
 He further revealed that he lied about not being married to Celsius (the leader of the second Doom Patrol, who Caulder claimed was insane/lying about being married to him) out of anger.
 He was upset over how the experiments performed on her (like with Elasti-Girl) only gave her super-powers and did not turn her into a freak.
 When Tempest and Robotman found out his role in "creating" Robotman, Elasti-Girl, and Negative Man, Tempest was killed and Robotman paralyzed.
-Having been exposed as a villain, Caulder planned to unleash nanobots into the world, hoping to create a catastrophe that would "improve" humanity, regardless of the carnage it would cause.
-But Caulder's plan was hijacked by the Candlemaker, a violent cosmic horror who is freed by Dorothy in exchange for his resurrection of Tempest (who Candlemaker re-killed).
+Having been exposed as a villain, Caulder planned to unleash nanobots into the world, hoping to create a catastrophe that would improve humanity, regardless of the carnage it would cause.
+But Caulder's plan was hijacked by the Candlemaker, a violent cosmic horror who is freed by Dorothy in exchange for his resurrection of Tempest (whom Candlemaker re-killed).
 Candlemaker then decapitated Caulder and sought to use the nanobots to enslave humanity.
 Dorothy, Crazy Jane, and Robotman (freed by the former two) defeated Candlemaker with help from the new reborn version of Rebis.
-Rebis briefly left the team to mate with a double of himself in order to be "reborn" in a new body as part of a cosmic ritual.
+Rebis briefly left the team to reproduce as part of a cosmic ritual.
 However, during the battle, Jane was sent flying into a portal and landed in a world without heroes.
 Forcibly institutionalized for her mental issues in this new world, the final issue of Morrison's run had Robotman locate Jane as she was about to kill herself and take her to live with Cliff within the confines of Danny the Street.
+The cycle aptly ends with the words "There is another world...
+There is a better world...
+Well there must be", from the song "Asleep" by The Smiths.

+A four-issue Flex Mentallo mini-series illustrated by Frank Quitely spun out from this run.